FREE CLASS

 "The findings suggest that continuous wakefulness has a particularly debilitating effect on judgment and decision making processes that depend heavily upon the integration of emotion with cognition."

 William D.S.
-Killgore, PhD
+Killgore, PhD, according to the study

-Things like Impulsive shopping or eating that entire tub of ice cream?
+Things like impulsive shopping or eating that entire tub of ice cream?
 Your chances of controlling your impulses significantly increase if you hit the hay early enough to get some beauty rest.

 With all the different types of sleeping aids out there, you’d think we’d all be getting some restful nights, but that isn’t always the case.
 From comfy new pillows to weighted blankets and blackout curtains, countless options can aid with the struggle with insomnia or when you need an extra hour of sleep after a long day.

-One thing’s certain: getting more shut-eye will keep you from feeling run down and sluggish throughout the day.
 So if you want to wake up refreshed, don’t forget the importance of a good night’s rest!

 #5.
 Reject Guilt And Negativity